-The size of the proposal document should not exceed 5MB (or if a large document is unavoidable, consider splitting the proposal into two smaller documents).
+The size of the proposal document should not exceed 5MB (or if a large document is unavoidable, please split the proposal into two smaller documents before transmitting it to the Secretariat).

 Feel free to supply supporting further documents such as venue brochures.